 What is the purpose of an alternating pressure mattress?

-This mattress is a mattress replacement system for home or hospital beds.
+This is a mattress replacement system for home or hospital beds.
 It has air-filled channels that alternate filling up and decompressing to keep bearing weight off certain areas, and allows blood flow to reach different areas of the body of immobilized or weak patients who cannot shift their weight frequently.

 What is included with my purchase?
 Do I need to purchase anything in addition?

 An alternating pressure mattress should be used for patients who are likely to spend more than 15 hours per day in bed or who are classified as medium to high risk of developing pressure ulcers, or bedsores.
-(People at higher risk are typically: seriously ill; not mobile; have spinal cord injury; do not eat a proper diet; wear prosthesis; smoke; are incontinent of stool or urine; have diabetes; have COPD or heart failure; have Alzheimer’s, Parkinson’s, or heart failure; have broken hip or hip surgery)

 How do I adjust the firmness or softness of my alternating pressure mattress?

 Do the air cells cycle?
-And how long in between cycles?

-Yes they do cycle.
+Yes, the air chambers cycle to redistibute pressure.
 The air-filled channels alternate from inflating to deflating to help vary the pressure and reduce the risk of pressure sores and ulcers.

 How loud is the pump?